CHURCHILL-DE GAULLE RIFT ON EVE OF D-DAY

 Left: Unmissable owing to his immense height, stubborn French patriot and Resistance leader Gen. Charles de Gaulle, in the company of his entourage, set off on August 25, 1944, from the Arc de Triumphe down the Champs Élysées to Notre Dame Cathedral for a service of thanksgiving following the city’s liberation.
 Often during his triumphal walk, with thousands of people shouting “Vive de Gaulle,” the general raised his long arms above his head, turning left then right, as though offering grateful thanks.
 In a rousing speech inside the cathedral he averred to “Paris liberated by her own people.”

 Right: A combined Franco-American military parade was hastily organized on August 29, 1944, which featured Maj.
-Gen. Norman D. Cota’s 28th Infantry Division marching down the Champs Élysées a little over a month after it stepped ashore on Normandy’s beaches.
-After enjoying a respite, the division headed east to the German defensive Siegfried Line (Westwall), where it was the first of the Allied armies to reach German soil.
-Taking costly casualties during the ill-conceived Battle of the Huertgen Forest (beginning mid-September 1944) and the Battle of the Bulge (mid-December 1944 to late January 1945), the division memorably distinguished itself by impeding German advances in the Ardennes Forest in late December 1944, affording time for the Allies to organize the heroic defense of Bastonge in Belgium.
+Gen. Norman “Dutch” Cota’s 28th Infantry Division marching down the Champs Élysées a little over a month after the 28th Division stepped ashore on Normandy’s beaches.
+(Brig.
+Gen. Cota was second in command of the 29th Infantry Division, which landed on Omaha Beach one hour after H‑Hour on D‑Day.)
+After enjoying a respite, the 28th Division headed east to the German defensive Siegfried Line (Westwall), where it was the first of the Allied armies to reach German soil.
+Taking costly casualties during the ill-conceived Battle of the Huertgen Forest (beginning mid-September 1944) and the Battle of the Bulge (mid-December 1944 to late January 1945), the division memorably distinguished itself by impeding German advances in the Ardennes Forest in late December 1944, affording time for the Allies to organize the heroic defense of Bastogne in Belgium.

 Contemporary American Newsreel of Liberation of Paris, August 1944